MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 The Generic CSV (GCSV) Connector utilizes three kinds of separators (or delimiters) to delimit and parse CSV fields and their values: *Value Separators*, *Multivalued separators*, and *Text qualifiers*.
 For a more details explanation of these delimiter types, see the [Generic CSV Connector – Technical Reference Guide](microsoft-identity-manager-2016-connector-genericcsv.md)

-This page contains the character value settings for these delimiter and the encoding type that was used to create the file as CSV.
+This page contains the character value settings for these delimiters and the encoding type that was used to create the file as CSV.

-The following image is an image of the *Schema 1* (CSV File Format Configurations) page:
+The following image is an example of the *Schema 1* (CSV File Format Configurations) page:

 ![Schema 1 (CSV File Format Configurations) image](./media/microsoft-identity-manager-2016-connector-genericcsv/schema1.png)